clearlinux/cloud-native-setup/clr-k8s-examples/9-multi-network/README.md

 ### Pre-req (SR-IOV only)

-One each SR-IOV node make sure `VT-d` is enabled in the BIOS.
+One each SR-IOV node make sure `VT-d` is enabled in the BIOS and `intel_iommu=on` on kernel commandline.
 Setup systemd to bring up VFs on designated interfaces bound to network driver or `vfio-pci`

 ```bash